ScottKwang/CodeWithFriends-Spring2020/projects/impure/README.md

 - Return types have a name.
 This is mostly for bools where I have no idea what the returned value means until I read the comment.
 IE: "Oh, it returns if the operation succeeded."
 - No constructors.
 All the arguments you pass to a class are automatically set as it's 'global' variables.
 So no more `this.var = var`.
 Dart actually has an interesting way of putting arguments in curly braces to do something similar but I decided to go all the way.

 Also there's [this license](https://gitlab.com/azuredown/muse/-/blob/master/LICENSE) I wrote for the project.
 I really like it.
-It's based off of MIT with two additional clauses that I really like.
+It's based off of MIT with two additional clauses.

 ## Challenges